İttihadism: National economy

-Before the revolution, the CUP held extremist views of the economy, for example advocating for boycotts against Armenian goods and shutting down the Public Debt Administration.
-Post revolutionary success gave way to a pragmatic economic policy.
-Other than encouragement of domestic production projects, the CUP largely followed a free trade policy to Cavid's designs, resulting in a large increase in foreign investment between 1908 and 1913 despite the volatility of the Ottoman Empire's international standing.
+Before the revolution, the CUP held extremist views of the economy such as by advocating for boycotts against Armenian goods and shutting down the Public Debt Administration.
+Post-revolutionary success gave way to a pragmatic economic policy.
+Other than encouragement of domestic production projects, the CUP largely followed a free-trade policy to Cavid's designs, which resulted in a large increase in foreign investment between 1908 and 1913 despite the volatility of the Ottoman Empire's international standing.

-However following the radicalization of the CUP post-Balkan Wars, the committee switched back to extremist rhetoric in the economy, advocating for Muslim Turkish domination of the economy at the expense of non-Muslim and non-domestic business.
-National Economy, "Millî İktisat", was a combination of corporatism, protectionism, and statist economic policies.
-This became a formal platform of CUP policy in their 1916 Congress in Selanik, whose goal was to create an indigenous Turkish-Muslim bourgeoisie and middle class.
-For the CUP, the way to kick start capitalism for the Turks was to seize capital from the well endowed Christians for themselves.
-To this end, pseudo-Marxist rhetoric was used against Armenian enterprise such as there being a "class struggle" and disproportionate ownership by Armenians of wealth that had to be shared with Muslims at all costs.
-Import substitution industrialization and property confiscation centralized of economic capital in the hands of "loyal" ethnic groups, which deepened political support for the CUP.
-When it came to foreign trade, previously well established free trade policy gave way to protectionism: tariffs were increased in 1914 from 8 to 11%, by 1915 they reached 30%.
+However, the radicalization of the CUP after the Balkan Wars made it return to extremist rhetoric in the economy by advocating for Muslim Turkish domination of the economy at the expense of non-Muslim and non-domestic business.
+National Economy, "Millî İktisat", was a combination of corporatism, protectionism and statist economic policies and became a formal platform of CUP policy in its 1916 Congress in Selanik, whose goal was to create an indigenous Turkish Muslim bourgeoisie and middle class.
+For the CUP, the way to kick start capitalism for the Turks was to seize capital from the well-endowed Christians for themselves.
+To that end, pseudo-Marxist rhetoric was used against Armenian enterprise such as there being a "class struggle" and the disproportionate ownership by Armenians of wealth, which had to be shared with Muslims at all costs.
+Import substitution industrialization and property confiscation that was centralized of economic capital in the hands of "loyal" ethnic groups, deepened political support for the CUP.
+As for foreign trade, the well-established free trade policy gave way to protectionism: tariffs were increased in 1914 from 8 to 11% and by 1915 had reached 30%.

-The policies associated with National Economy were essential for the CUP's Türk Yurdu project that carried over to the later Republican People's Party regime, and created a fertile ground for the Republic of Turkey's industrialization post independence war.
+The policies associated with National Economy were essential for the CUP's Türk Yurdu project, which carried over to the later Republican People's Party regime and created a fertile ground for Turkey's industrialisation after the Turkish War of Independence.

 Democracy

-In the words of the Turkish historian Handan Nezir Akmeşe, the commitment of the Unionists to the 1876 constitution that they professed to be fighting for was only "skin deep", and was more of a rallying cry for popular support than anything else.
+In the words of the Turkish historian Handan Nezir Akmeşe, the CUP commitment to the 1876 Constitution for which it professed to be fighting was only "skin deep" and more of a rallying cry for popular support than anything else.

 Anti-communism

-Realizing that the Young Turks did not fulfill their pre-1908 promises, workers from different nationalities organized strikes from Thrace to all over Western Anatolia.
-In the same time period, groups such as the Socialist Workers' Federation and the Ottoman Socialist Party emerged.
-The Young Turks, who were afraid of this international solidarity and revolutionism of the workers, enacted the Tatil-i Eşgaal Kanunu.
-Later, during the late Ottoman genocides, they exiled communist intellectuals along with minorities.
+Realising that the Young Turks had not fulfilled their promises from before 1908, workers from different nationalities organized strikes from Thrace to all over the Aegean Region.
+Meanwhile, groups such as the Socialist Workers' Federation and the Ottoman Socialist Party emerged.
+The anti-communist Young Turks, who were afraid of the workers' international solidarity and revolutionism, enacted the Tatil-i Eşgaal Kanunu (Law on the Suspension of Work).
+Later, during the late Ottoman genocides, they exiled communist intellectuals, along with minorities.